cs3org/reva/examples/sciencemesh/README.md

 ```

 ## Reva-to-reva

 To initialize your development environment and build reva on the host, do:
 ```
-./scripts/init-reva.sh
+./init-reva.sh # This will build reva and revad in the current repo and handle a few other prerequisites
 # passing sleep as the main container command will allow us
 # to run revad interactively later:
 REVA_CMD="sleep 30000" ./scripts/testing-reva.sh
-docker exec -it revad1.docker bash
-> cd /reva
-> git config --global --add safe.directory /reva
-> make revad
-> make reva
 ```

 ### Running the ocmd tutorial
-After you've run `make revad` and `make reva` once in one of the two containers as detailed above, you do:
+After you've started the Docker testnet with container as above, you do:
 * `docker exec -it revad1.docker bash` and then:
 ```
 cd /etc/revad/ocmd